xflashxx/repository-infrastructure-example/README.md

 I'm not trying to be academically perfect here.
 These are pragmatic patterns that scale as your codebase grows.

+## Who This Is For

+You might find this useful if you're interested in:

+- Repository and service patterns in Python
+- Clean FastAPI architecture that doesn't over-engineer things
+- Explicit dependency management without magic
+- Building apps with multiple entrypoints

+My advice: read through the code, understand the trade-offs I've made, and adapt what fits your situation.
+Don't just copy and paste—these patterns should inspire your own solutions.

 ## Architecture Overview

 Here's how I've structured the layers: